PranavEranki/MelanomaDetector/README.md

 * Saving the full model effectively to be used in testing
    * Used json to convert model and weights then get them again when running testModel.py
    * Tried many other formats, none worked
+* Utilizing Conda environment to migrate project to Windows
+    * Problems with using opencv
+    * Used skimage.io instead
+    * Needed to rewrite image saving code for skimage

 ### 7. Current Next Steps

 - Test model on diff images